swiftly-solution/documentation/docgen/output/events/gameevents/onwritegametitledata.md

 ---

 # OnWriteGameTitledata
-This event is triggered when write user titledata in profile
+This event is triggered when write_game_titledata is triggered.
 ::: tabs
 @tab Lua
 ```lua